 Wellbeing Workers know what the bigger picture is, and their role in this.
 This means that they can work flexibly to make the desired outcome a reality, rather than just following a list of set tasks on every visit.
-For example, Mrs. Jones wants to be part of her faith community again; so on Thursdays she is supported her to go to the luncheon club at her church.
+For example, Mrs. Jones wants to be part of her faith community again; so on Thursdays she is supported to go to the luncheon club at church.
 The team knows that their job is not just to make sure she has a meal, but to help her connect with people there, and find out if there are other things going on that she could be part of.

 4. The Wellbeing Teams use the Support Sequence to deliver outcomes

 Wellbeing Workers work with the people they support to explore a range of options for achieving their outcomes, to make sure that the support they are delivering is as efficient and effective as possible.
 This sequence starts with self-care and assistive technology, then thinks about family, friends and Community Circles, before exploring existing community-based services.
 Finally, once these options have been explored, they look at personally delivering the support required through the Wellbeing Workers themselves.

 5. Our partnership with Community Circles

 Community Circles is a charity working to deliver circles of support at scale.
 Wellbeing Teams have partnered with them by building Circles directly into the Wellbeing Teams model as a key component of our offer.
 Circles activate people’s personal relationship networks to support them to achieve their personal outcomes and reduce social isolation, with the help of a volunteer Circles facilitator; who in turn is recruited and trained by the Community Circles Connector.
 This innovative way of working enables Wellbeing Teams to achieve better outcomes for people without having to jump directly to paid support.